AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/microsoft-word-templates-modules.md

 ### Fill out a document

 <!--
-This transformer module lets you fill a document with data you specify.
-It can be used with simple values tags, conditional tags, or loop tags.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">This transformer module lets you fill a document with data you specify.
+It can be used with simple values tags, conditional tags, or loop tags. </p>
 -->

 <table cellspacing="0">